-Adverse events related to the essential oil:
+Adverse events related to the essential oil

 No irritation of the skin of 25 volunteers was noted in concentrations of 8% thyme oil in petrolatum after 48 hours of closed-patch test.
-No sensitization reactions were noted using maximization test at a concentration of 8% of thyme oil on petrolatum (Opdyke 1974. cited in Hager CD-ROM 2008; Kligman 1966 cited in Opdyke 1979; Opdyke 1974 cited in Plants in cosmetics - Potentially harmful components, 2006).
-The daily application in gargles, mouthwashes and toothpastes over a longer period (no exact data available) may cause allergic reactions (Hager CD-ROM 2008).
+No sensitization reactions were noted using maximisation test at a concentration of 8% of thyme oil on petrolatum (Opdyke 1974 cited in Blaschek et al. 2008; Kligman 1966 cited in Opdyke 1979; Opdyke 1974 cited in Plants in cosmetics - Potentially harmful components, 2006).
+The daily application in gargles, mouthwashes and toothpastes over a longer period (no exact data available) may cause allergic reactions (Blaschek et al. 2008).